Go Now: Bessie Banks version

-Banks' recollections are questionable, because her single was released in the US in January 1964, and The Moody Blues' version was not released until November 1964 (in the UK) and January 1965 in the US.
+Banks' recollections are questionable, because her single was released in the US in January 1964, and The Moody Blues' version was not released until November 1964 in the UK and January 1965 in North America.

-The Bessie Banks version is included on the soundtrack of the film Stonewall (1995).
+The Bessie Banks version is included on the soundtrack of the film Stonewall (1995) and on the "Red Bird Story".

 The Moody Blues version

-"Go Now!" (adding an exclamation mark) was made popular internationally later in 1964 when an English beat group from Birmingham named the Moody Blues recorded it, with Denny Laine on guitar and lead vocals.
+"Go Now!" (adding an exclamation mark) was made popular internationally later in 1964 when the Moody Blues, an English beat group from Birmingham, recorded it, with Denny Laine on guitar and lead vocals.
 When Laine first heard Bessie Banks's version, he immediately told the rest of the band that they needed to record the song.

 Promotion and chart success

 At the time the single was released, it was being promoted on television with one of the first purpose-made promotional films in the pop era, produced and directed by their co-manager Alex Wharton (the father of DJ Sonny Wharton).
 The song reached No. 1 in the UK Singles Chart in late January 1965.
 In the US, "Go Now!" did not enter the Billboard Hot 100 until mid-February 1965; it peaked at No. 10 and No. 2 in Canada.
 Billboard described the song as having a "rare beat" and "interesting gospel-like piano support."
 The next chart successes for The Moody Blues were "Nights in White Satin" and "Tuesday Afternoon" in 1968.

 In a 2018 interview with author Robert Rodriguez on the podcast "Something About the Beatles", White Album engineer Chris Thomas recalled that George Harrison asked him to add a piano part to the Beatles song "Long Long Long" in the style of the Moody Blues' version of "Go Now".

 Ultimate Classic Rock critic Nick DeRiso rated it as the Moody Blues' greatest song, saying that "Laine's scorching take on this old Bessie Banks track is as emotionally gripping as it is career-makingly important."
 Classic Rock critic Malcolm Dome rated it as the Moody Blues' 10th greatest song, saying that it's "catchy yet also calmly intricate."